 Stephen Hawking – “The Grand Design” book review by Basho

 I’m an avid reader of New Scientist magazine.
 In fact I get it every week.
 The headline will usually be about something “quantum” or allude to some current or near “breakthrough”.
-Of course real [...]
+Of course real breakthroughs [...]

 A Sudden Dawn: Book Review

-The story of a simple Buddhist priest travelling from India to China in the 5th Century doesn’t sound like something that would make for an interesting novel, but the after effects of this solitary man’s journey [...]
+The story of a simple Buddhist priest travelling from India to China in the 5th Century doesn’t sound like something that would make for an interesting novel, but the after effects of this solitary man’s journey still [...]

 What is Daoism/Taoism?